Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

 A PLC-based control system attempts to replace the relay controller.
 Instead, it uses an electronic controller and a software program to interface the inputs of the controlled system with the outputs.
 That is, a PLC consists of hardware and software.

-A simple PLC hardware mainly consists of a CPU, memory, input modules and output modules.
-Input and output modules can be called as I/O modules.
+A simple PLC hardware mainly consists of a CPU, memory, input, and output modules.
+Input and output modules can be called I/O modules.
 The CPU executes the software program.
 The software part and the status of the input and output signals are stored in the memory.
 The input modules are classified into digital input modules and analog input modules.
 The output modules are classified as digital output modules and analog output modules.
-A digital input module prepares the 24 V DC digital input signals, so that they are appropriate for the CPU’s voltage level (Typically 5 V DC).
+A digital input module prepares the 24 V DC digital input signals to be appropriate for the CPU’s voltage level (Typically 5 V DC).
 An analog input module converts the analog input signals into equivalent digital values.
-A digital output module converts the digital output signals from the CPU, so that they are appropriate for the output devices.
-An analog output module converts digital values into equivalent analog output signals so that they are appropriate for driving the analog output devices.
-A number of inputs and outputs can be provided for a PLC.
+A digital output module converts the digital output signals from the CPU to be appropriate for the output devices.
+An analog output module converts digital values into equivalent analog output signals appropriate for driving the analog output devices.
+Many inputs and outputs can be provided for a PLC.

 The software part of the PLC consists of the operating system with programming languages and user programs.
 The operating system essentially controls the hardware optimally.
 The programming language includes instructions to scan the inputs and energize the outputs.
 It also includes timing and counting instructions.
 A PC loaded with the operating software can be used to write user programs that can be downloaded to the PLC.

-I/O Connection: The input devices are connected to the addressed input module, as shown in the figure.
+I/O Connection: As shown in the figure, the input devices are connected to the addressed input module.
 That is, the pushbutton PB1 is connected to the input of the PLC at address I2 and the sensor S2 is connected to the input at the address I7.
-The solenoid Y1 is connected to the output of the PLC at address Q3 and the solenoid Y2 is connected to the output at address Q8.
+The solenoid Y1 is connected to the output of the PLC at address Q3, and the solenoid Y2 is connected to the output at address Q8.

 PLC5